On this page

 3. Campus Safety.
 Campus Safety is located at 30 Taunton Avenue and reachable via telephone at 508-286-8213 for non-emergencies or 508-286-3333 for an emergency.

 4. Residential Life Staff.
 Residential Life is located in the Balfour-Hood Campus Center on the 3rd floor and is reachable via telephone at (508) 286-8214.
-Each residence hall/residential area is comprised of a staff of Resident Advisors and a Residential Life Coordinator who can help work through the issues associated with living in a community.
-All Residential Life Staff are responsible employees and must report concerns related to the College’s Sexual and Gender-Based Misconduct Policies.
+Each residence hall/residential area consists of a staff of Resident Advisors and a Residential Life Coordinator who can help work through the issues associated with living in a community.
+All Residential Life Staff are required to report concerns related to the College’s Sexual and Gender-Based Misconduct Policies.

 5. Dean of Students Office.
-Dean of Students Office is located in Park Hall on the 1st floor and reachable via telephone at (508) 286-8218.
-The Dean of Students Office coordinates student support initiatives and the Student Conduct Process.
+The Dean of Students Office is located in Park Hall on the 1st floor, via email at [email protected], and via telephone at (508) 286-8218.
+The Dean of Students Office coordinates student support initiatives.

 2. Rights and Responsibilities